core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 Both request and response MUST have Content-Format set to TBD606 ("application/core-pubsub+cbor").

-The response CBOR map includes entries for each topic property specified in the request and available in the broker's topic resource representation.
+The CBOR map in the response payload includes entries for each topic property specified in the request and available in the topic resource representation.

 Example: